How people might react to children with disability, autism or other additional needs

 Use the opportunity to educate

 Sometimes you might feel like helping the person by educating them about your child’s disability.
-For example, ‘Many children with autism spectrum disorder go to regular primary schools’.
+For example, ‘Many autistic children go to regular primary schools’.

 If another child asks you about your child’s behaviour or ability, you can answer honestly in language the child can understand.
 For example, ‘The muscles in Tia’s legs get tired, so she can’t walk fast’.

 Use a standard response

 Sometimes a standard response is all you need.
 For example, ‘It’s complicated to explain.
-If it’s OK, I’d rather talk about something else’, or ‘There’s a good description of this disability on raisingchildren.net.au’.
+If it’s OK, I’d rather talk about something else’, or ‘There’s a good description of this condition on raisingchildren.net.au’.

 Choose not to respond

-Sometimes it’s OK to smile and walk away, or say you just don’t feel like talking about it.
-For example, ‘I don’t really want to talk to you about this now.
-Do you mind if we leave it for another time?’
+Sometimes it’s OK to smile and walk away.
 It’s also OK to ignore the comment and not respond at all.
 For example, ‘Hasn’t the weather been great/awful lately?’

 Take a moment before responding

-If you pause for a few moment before responding to a hurtful comment, you’re more likely to be able to say something constructive and positive.
+If you pause for a few moments before responding to a hurtful comment, you’re more likely to be able to say something constructive and positive.
 For example, ‘These days, most children born with Down syndrome grow up to lead happy, healthy and productive lives’.

 If you feel you can, it’s good to let people know that you’re hurt so they’re more careful next time – for example, ‘It hurts when you say things like that’.

 Talking to someone supportive

 Being constructive and positive is great most of the time, but it’s also completely natural for you to need to let off steam sometimes.

 When you need to vent your frustrations, try doing it with someone you can trust, like your partner or a close friend.
 You could even say, ‘I just need to vent.
 You don’t need to fix it for me.
 Just let me talk for a while’.